Brow6el

 📖 User Scripts

-Greasemonkey-style custom JavaScript injection:
+Greasemonkey-style custom JavaScript injection with bundled scripts:

 mkdir -p ~/.brow6el/userscripts